alexamies/chinesedict-js/README.md

 Modern browsers ES6 style JavaScript including modules.
 If you want to support older browsers you will need to do that with
 [Babel presets](https://babeljs.io/docs/en/presets) or Webpack compilation.
-A sample webpack configuration file is included.
-However, that is not used at present because their dependence on Common JS modules worsens performance.

-### Mobile Support
+### Mobile Device Support
-Browser testing on mobile devices is a TODO.
-You may need to add your own styles.
+The module can be used on web pages designed for mobile devices.

 ### Performance
 Bundling and minification with WebPack or Babel may help but, as mentioned